 The high standard of links golf in Scotland just doesn’t seem to relent.
-Over 100 years old, the Ailsa Course regularly appears in the top 20 best golf courses in the world on a variety of rankings.
+Over 100 years old, the Ailsa Course at Turnberry regularly appears in the top 20 best golf courses in the world on a variety of rankings.
 Recently acquired by Donald Trump, renovations have seen the already splendid Ailsa somehow get even better.

 For anyone with respect and passion for the history of the game, playing Prestwick is something of a pilgrimage.
-Many people would naturally assume that the Open Championship was born in St Andrews, but it was actually on this old Ayrshire links that golf’s oldest major originated.
+Many people would naturally assume that The Open Championship was born in St Andrews, but it was actually on this old Ayrshire links that golf’s oldest major originated.